gourabp/ignite-kafka-streamer/README.md

 # ignite-kafka-streamer

-**Description**

-Demo project for Kafka Ignite streamer, Kafka as source and Ignite cache as sink
+## Description

+This demo project showcases the integration between Apache Kafka as a data source and Apache Ignite as a sink.
+It provides an example of real-time data streaming from Kafka into an Ignite cache for distributed processing and querying.

+## Prerequisites

+- Docker and Docker Compose
+- Apache Ignite and Kafka installations or their Docker images
+- Java environment for running Ignite and custom applications

+## Setup and Usage

 **Step-1)**